 Bringing your family

-Perth is a safe, vibrant and multicultural city set against a stunning backdrop of the Indian Ocean.
-There is a well-developed education system and reliable public transport system, making Perth a great place to raise a family.
+Perth is a safe, clean vibrant and multicultural city set against a stunning backdrop of the Indian Ocean.
+There are an array of activities for you to enjoy together.
+The well-developed education system and reliable public transport system, make Perth a great place to raise a family.

 Perth has a mix of government (public) schools, non-government (private) schools, including co-educational, single gender schools, schools with a religious focus, and schools that offer specialty programs such as music or sport.
 Children attend primary school from pre-primary level (aged five) through to year 6.
 They then attend high school from year 7 through to year 12, when they turn 18.

 You can enrol your school-aged children in public or private schools, provided the school has the capacity to accept them.
 Schools normally require you to pay international tuition fees.
 These fees will be listed on your Confirmation of Placement (CoP) letter.
 Before you arrive, you will need to obtain a visa for your children from the Department of Immigration and Border Protection.

 If your children require extra English language support, there may be additional fees and we recommend they have some English language training before arriving in Perth.